-A leftwing book presentation in Leipzig was attacked by ‘antifa’ activists earlier this month.
-I spoke to the main speaker at the meeting, Susann Witt-Stahl.
+A leftwing book presentation in Leipzig was attacked by ‘antifa’ activists.
+I spoke to the main speaker, Susann Witt-Stahl.
 Originally published in Weekly Worker 1051

 Not infrequently, German lefts assert that the ‘anti-Germans’ are largely a phenomenon of the past, and that continuing to speak about them is anachronistic.
 While it is true that spectacular appearances of self-identified ‘anti-Germans’ as a distinct group have become rarer, it is also the case that much of their ideology has been absorbed by the broader left.
 It is now good form, for instance, to declare one’s full support for Israel – whether as a matter of duty, cowardice, or conviction – just as elemental manifestations of class struggle are deemed prefigurative of a second Shoah.
 More broadly, the development represents the emergence of an eviscerated ‘left’ that has made its peace with the basic tenets of neoliberalism.
 The ‘anti-German’ avant-garde having served its purpose, the term is increasingly abandoned.